 On October 10, 2019 the Company announced that it was completing pre-drilling work, prior to conducting a planned drilling program.
-On February 19, 2020 the Company announced the commencement of the drilling program at Indiana, including a minimum initial 2,500 metres in twelve holes to confirm grades and widths of high-grade mineralized shoots.
-If successful, an additional 2,500 metres is budgeted to test the broader potential of the system.
-In April 2020, the Company decided to temporarily suspend exploration work due to the COVID-19 crisis.
+On February 19, 2020 the Company announced the commencement of an initial 12 hole, 2,500 metre drilling program at Indiana to confirm grades and widths of high-grade mineralized shoots.
+If successful, an additional 2,500 metres was budgeted to test the broader potential of the system.
+In April 2020, the Company suspended exploration work due to the COVID-19 crisis, at which time 960 metres in 4 holes had been drilled and samples sent to the lab for analysis.
+Following a review of the initial data and additional market factors, Golden Arrow announced on July 20, 2020 that it was not proceeding with the project option.